-- 6.3.1 Gifts offered by persons who are providing, or seeking to provide, goods or services to the School/Council, or who are seeking decisions from the School/Council, should be refused and returned, as should gifts (other than those of a trivial nature e.g. calendars, diaries, desk sets) offered by those receiving services from the school.
-Gifts, provided they are not of significant monetary value given for example by pupils or parents to their teachers may be accepted within this code.
-Also, similar gifts given to teachers during school exchange visits may be acceptable. - 6.3.2 In all cases relating to the receipt of gifts it is wise to err on the side of caution: an obviously expensive gift must be tactfully declined or, if appropriate, donated to the School/Council for official use, and the head teacher or Chair of Governors should be advised of the action taken.
-If a gift is simply delivered it must be returned to the donor or, if appropriate, be donated to the Council for official use, and the head teacher or Chair of Governors must be advised of the action taken.
-All such gifts must be registered in accordance with point 7.0 of this Code. - 6.3.3 On occasions an employee may become a beneficiary of a Will as the result of service provided on behalf of the school/Council; in these cases, the head teachers or Chair of Governors should be consulted and the Operations Director Education, Learning & Libraries informed.
+- 6.3.1 Gifts offered by persons who are providing, or seeking to provide, goods or services to the School, or who are seeking decisions from the School, should be refused and returned, as should gifts (other than those of a trivial nature e.g. calendars, diaries, desk sets) offered by those receiving services from the school.
+Gifts, provided they are not of significant monetary value, given for example by pupils or parents to their teachers may be accepted within this code.
+Also, similar gifts given to teachers during school exchange visits may be acceptable. - 6.3.2 In all cases relating to the receipt of gifts it is wise to err on the side of caution: an obviously expensive gift must be tactfully declined or, if appropriate, donated to the School for official use, and the Headteacher or Chair of Governors should be advised of the action taken.
+If a gift is simply delivered it must be returned to the donor or, if

+- appropriate, be donated to the School for official use, and the Headteacher or Chair of Governors must be advised of the action taken.
+All such gifts must be registered in accordance with point 7.0 of this Code. - 6.3.3 On occasions an employee may become a beneficiary of a Will as the result of service provided on behalf of the school; in these cases the Headteacher or Chair of Governors should be consulted and the Director of Education informed.